dandavison/open-in-editor/README.rst

    ``/usr/local/bin/iterm2-dwim``.

-4. Open iTerm2 settings, click on "Profiles", select your profile, click on the "Advanced" tab for that profile, and do two things (see screenshots below):
+4. Open iTerm2 settings, click on "Profiles", select your profile, click on the "Advanced" tab for that profile, and do two things:

 5. In the "Smart Selection" section, click "Edit", click "+" to add a new rule, and enter the following values in the 3 rule fields:

    - Notes: ``Compiler/Linter output``
    - Regular Expression: ``(\~?/?([[:letter:][:number:]._-]+/+)+[[:letter:][:number:]._-]+/?)(:.+)``
    - Precision: ``Very High``

    Now click "Edit Actions", click "+" to add an action, choose "Run Command" and enter ``/absolute/path/to/iterm2-dwim \1 \3`` as the "Parameter".

 6. In the "Semantic History" section, choose "Run command" and enter ``/absolute/path/to/iterm2-dwim \1 \4``.